 6- “Million Dollar Man” Ted DiBiase: That music.
 That laugh.
 What a bastard.
 Evil to the core, DiBiase was exactly the type of athlete Vince McMahon wanted on television in the ’80s.
 Talented in the ring, able to do excellent interviews and portray himself as larger than life, it was impossible for him to not induce some kind of response from fans.

-5- Jake “The Snake” Roberts: Possibly the best mic man of the ’80s, Roberts, like Honky Tonk Man, was able to bring so many younger wrestlers to the forefront by not only making them look good in the ring, but forcing them to defend themselves on the mic.
+5- Jake “The Snake” Roberts: Possibly the best mic man in the ’80s, Roberts, like Honky Tonk Man, was able to bring so many younger wrestlers to the forefront by not only making them look good in the ring but forcing them to defend themselves on the mic.
 As a fan, you knew he wasn’t exactly a good guy, but you didn’t exactly care.
 Armed with a cool as hell snake and the nastiest finisher of the decade, Roberts will always be a legend.

 4- Hawk and Animal, “The Road Warriors”: Who would have thoughts that two bad ass kids from Detroit who watched a few bad Mel Gibson movies would have turned out to be the coolest tag team of the decade.
 Much like Roberts, these guys weren’t good guys, but damn, it was hard not to like them.
 Excellent athletes that just plowed through opponents, they’ve been copied to death, but no other tag team has been able to live up to their standard.
 What a rush.